-\emph{Remark.} The role of quantity $\frac{N}{\log^2 N}$ here is simply to be something concrete that is $o(\frac{N}{\log N})$.
+\emph{Remark.} The role of quantity $\frac{n}{\log^2 n}$ here is simply to be something concrete that is $o(\frac{n}{\log n})$.

-Perhaps the most obvious approach to proving Proposition \ref{mainprop3} would be to obtain a strong upper bound on the probability that there does \emph{not} exist such a set $X$ for a \emph{fixed} $S$, and then use the union bound over all $S \subset G$ of size $\frac{N}{\log^2 N}$.
+Perhaps the most obvious approach to proving Proposition \ref{mainprop3} would be to obtain a strong upper bound on the probability that there does \emph{not} exist such a set $X$ for a \emph{fixed} $S$, and then use the union bound over all $S \subset G$ of size $\frac{n}{\log^2 n}$.
 Unfortunately, this approach is too crude, since there are various difficulties in obtaining a good upper bound for an arbitrary set $S$.
 We must instead pass to a thinner class of sets $S'$ satisfying some useful technical properties.
-The lemma below makes this possible.
+The following definition and lemma make this possible.